 Bears Bear Ursus

 Bears bear Ursus.
 Spring is here and humans are exiting home and hearth while Bears leave their winter dens.
-Accidental encounters of a scary nature happen between humans and Ursus during this time.
-First, a little background information on Bear Bears Ursus.
-And his behavior to help you understand and safely plan your next wilderness […]
+Accidental encounters of a scary nature happen between humans and Ursus […]

 Wing of bat, eye of newt….

 Wing of bat eye of newt so the incantation may go.
 What is safe to eat and what is not.
-A good thing to know in any situation, and vital when you are trying to survive.
-The Oregon Coast has much to offer on both counts.
-Take the Rough Skinned Newt for instance.
-I have […]
+A good thing to know in any situation, and vital […]

 Animal Tracking

-Animal tracking is a skill used to follow wildlife.
-Such as Deer, Bear, or Raccoon.
-We can follow animals by the footprints they leave on the ground.
-Or we may recognize a trail of an animal by the “Sign” they leave.
-Sign tracking can include the droppings of an animal.
-Or a rub.
-Where an […]
+Animal tracking is a skill used to follow wildlife such as Deer, Bear, or Raccoon.
+We can track animals by the footprints they leave on the ground.
+Or we may […]

 Wasps, Hornets, and Yellow Jackets – Oh My!

 Along the Oregon coast we often have ground hornet nests near our home.
 Vespula pensylvanica.
-I thought I would write about hornets today because our dog disturbed a ground nest of Yellow Jackets.
-And was very confused when she came under attack.
-So, let’s talk about these fearsome flying wasps, hornets, and yellow Jackets.
-Oh […]
+I thought I would write about hornets today because our dog disturbed a ground nest […]